 The first step is to make sure your organization is eligible for a Stripe account.
 Sign up for free on their website before continuing if you haven’t already.

-Step 2: Integrating Stripe with Give
+Step 2: Integrate Stripe with Give

-Connecting to Stripe
+Connect to Stripe

 Donations > Settings > Advanced (tab) > Stripe (section) to enable API keys.
 Save that, then navigate back to the Stripe settings to insert the API keys copied from Stripe.

 For the purposes of this tutorial, we’re going to get you up to speed as fast as you can to accept tests and live donations via credit card using the free Stripe gateway.
 If you need additional information about the add-on, you can read more about it in our documentation.